Volunteer as a Voice for Children

-What is a CASA volunteer?
+What does a CASA volunteer do?

-- Be at least 21 years of age (some exceptions allowed for students
+- Be at least 21 years of age

 - Maintain objectivity and professionalism when dealing with children, parents, and all other parties involved in the case